kohkimakimoto/altax/README.md

 # Installation

-You can use quick install that is to run the following command on root user.
+You can use quick install that is to run the following command under the root user.

     $ curl https://raw.github.com/kohkimakimoto/altax/master/installer.sh | sh